kaylah176/Project_3/README.md

 Private-Equity transactions in general take time, energy, effort, and documentation between financial institutions to enable transition between sellers to potential buyers.

 ### The Solution:
 Our process aims to cut out the bureaucracy when conducting private-equity like transactions.
-For our example, we chose real-estate as our example to showcase the simplicity to provide investors the ability to purchase or sell fractional shares (via
+For our example, we chose real-estate as our example to showcase the simplicity to provide investors the ability to purchase or sell houses as NFT.

-access to asset-prices (extracted from Zillow's Zestimate) and historical asset-prices to track the cumulative returns of the asset marked-to-market quarterly.